 Directions and Planes of Section

-There are a number of special words that are used to describe the position and direction of brain structures.
-These words help describe the location of structures relative to other structures.
+The relative position and direction of brain structures are described with special words.
 For example, we can say that the frontal lobe is "rostral" to the occipital lobe.

-The brain, like all biological structures, is three dimensional.
-So, any point on or inside the brain can be localized on three "axes" or "planes" - the x, y and z axes or planes.
-The brain is often cut ("sectioned") into pieces for further study.
-These slices are usually made in one of three planes: the coronal plane, the horizontal plane or the sagittal plane.
+Because the brain is a three dimensional structure, any location in the brain can be localized on three planes - the x, y and z planes.
+The brain is can be cut on any of these planes and are named the coronal plane, the horizontal plane or the sagittal plane.

 The coronal plane, horizontal plane and sagittal plane are shown in the figure on the right.
 The coronal plane is also called the frontal plane.
 Slices of the brain taken in the coronal plane are similar to the slices from a loaf of bread.
 Horizontal cuts are made as if you were slicing a hamburger bun or bagel.